 To my knowledge, last year there was only one observation of Sudan Golden Sparrow in Aousserd: a juvenil bird photographed by Peter Stronach and Bob Swann during the same birding trip when they recorded 4 Golden Nightjars.
 On the other hand, 2015 was an excellent year for the species both at Bir Anzarane and at Oued Jenna and the small ‘wadis’ along the Aousserd road.

-A Pied Crow (Corvus albus) photographed yesterday at 21 km north-east of Tarfaya by Abdeljebbar Qninba, Abdeslam Rihane and their colleagues.
+A Pied Crow (Corvus albus) photographed yesterday at about 21 km north-east of Tarfaya by Abdeljebbar Qninba, Abdeslam Rihane and their colleagues.
 The long-staying Pied Crow at Mhamid was still there in November 2016 and in 2017.

 Updates on the Sudan Golden Sparrows: